Skip to content

 Course Outline

-Delivered by leading academics, practitioners and experts in the field, the training course will offer a practical insight into the most recent developments, at a critical time for international trade law, international governance and connectivity.
+The training course is delivered by leading academics and practitioners in the field.
+It offers a practical insight into the most recent developments, at a critical time for international trade law, by exploring and discussing the interconnectedness of global economic, social, and political systems.

 By the end of the training course participants will: